| Languages: | go to language |

 of correctly hyphenating Estonian compounds and diphthongs.
 However,

-complexity.
-Taken widows in to account we hyphenate
+which increases complexity.
+Taken orphans in to account we hyphenate

 visit